The modern industrial world has been characterized by linear economies, where you

 The linear economy caused great industrial expansion and economic prosperity but has degraded our natural ecosystems, left the environment polluted, and has put biodiversity at risk.

-In the throw-away culture, many consumers do not put too much attention to understand where things came from and where they go.
+In the throw-away culture, many consumers do not put too much attention to understanding where things came from and where they go.

 Take for example the fashion industry, “In the last 15 years the industry has doubled production, while the time clothing is worn before it is thrown away has fallen by around 40%.
 When it is thrown away, 73% will be burned or buried in landfill.
 What does get collected for recycling – around 12% – will likely end up being shredded and used to stuff mattresses, or made into insulation or cleaning cloths.
 Less than 1% of what is collected will be used to make new clothing.” – World Economic Forum (Feb 2019)